blurrycontour/zuul-gerrit/doc/source/user/config.rst

       .. value:: supercedent

-         This is like an independent pipeline, in that every item is distinct, except that items are grouped by project and ref, and only one item for each project-ref is processed at a time.
-If more than one additional item is enqueued for the project-ref, previously enqueued items which have not started processing are removed.
+         This is like an independent pipeline, in that every item is distinct, except that items are grouped by project and branch, and only one item for each project-branch is processed at a time.
+If more than one additional item is enqueued for the project-branch, previously enqueued items which have not started processing are removed.

-         In other words, this pipeline manager will only run jobs for the most recent item enqueued for a given project-ref.
+         In other words, this pipeline manager will only run jobs for the most recent item enqueued for a given project-branch.

          This may be useful for post-merge pipelines which perform artifact builds where only the latest version is of use.
 In